 The Hospital Hoppities was written by Charlotte Hartley-Jones, who has first-hand experience of life in the ward as her own son has a chronic condition.

 Charlotte wanted to write a story with a background setting that resonates with children and families for whom hospital is not a scary unknown place, but is rather a place where they spend a lot of time and have to carry on ‘normal’ life within its walls.
 For families with children with chronic conditions, the community of hospital is important and the story emphasises the different elements of hospital life, while empowering the main character with a helping role, rather than a dependent one.

 Illustrator Anjalee Burrows threw her heart and soul into the project to interpret Charlotte’s words beautifully.
 The story itself does not go into detail about the paraphernalia of children’s health conditions, but Anjalee’s illustrations depict various pieces of medical equipment, such as central lines, drip stands, heart monitors etc., to normalise them and help children for whom these things are part of daily life feel ‘seen’ within children’s literature.

 The limited edition sturdy hardback copies are ideal for presenting as a gift to your local hospital, hospice or library.
-If you do that, please let us know so that we can feature the donation on our website and thank you on social media (unless you’d rather remain anonymous, of course).

 Our wonderful backers